liuxinfeng123/TEST/readme.txt

-Git is a version control system.
+Git is a destributed version control system.
-Gis is free software.
+Gis is a free software.